rogerthat39/node-express-address-site/README.md

-# Real estate site using node and express
+# Real estate site
 ![Site image](site.png)

 This site shows a list of addresses around the Palmerston North area which you can filter by suburb.
 Click on "more info" to view a modal with some detailed info about the house.

 It uses node and express with a phpmyadmin MySQL database in the back end.
-The views use Pug rather than plain HTML, and bootstrap for styling .
+The views use Pug rather than plain HTML, and bootstrap for styling.

 ## Setting up the database
 To set up the database I have provided a script which will create the table required and insert the relevant data.